The Best Apprenticeships In The UK

 They are aimed at school leavers aged 16 or above, who have finished their GCSEs.
 The ENTRY REQUIREMENTS for level 2 apprenticeships vary between two or more GCSEs (9-4), a completed traineeship, or a candidate with relevant work experience.

 An intermediate apprentice is awarded with a Level 2 Competence Qualification, and a knowledge based certificate (a National Vocational Qualification/BTEC).

-Click here to read our full overview of intermediate apprenticeships.
+Click to read our full overview of level 2 apprenticeships.

 Advanced apprenticeships (level 3)

 An advanced apprenticeship, which are also called level 3 apprenticeships, are the equivalent of doing two A levels.
 These schemes are available to young people between the ages of 16-24.

 The ENTRY REQUIREMENTS for advanced apprenticeships can vary from scheme to scheme.
 Employers generally look for applicants with 5 or more GCSEs (9-4), or an intermediate apprenticeship.